-- Provide accreditation services
+Provide accreditation services on a global level.

 In 1989, an educational symposium, organized and hosted by the Islamic Society of North America, gathered Muslim educators, community members, and representatives from many Islamic institutions throughout North America.
 Discussions resulted in the appointment of a seven member ad hoc committee to serve as the architects of a mechanism for cooperation and communication among full-time Islamic schools throughout the continent.
 This committee included representatives from various US geographical regions and Canada.
 By November of 1991, as a result of the committee’s efforts, the first full-time Islamic School general assembly meeting was held in Detroit, Michigan.
 Approximately 45 full-time Islamic schools were represented, a constitution was ratified, and CISNA was formed.